HeLLioN101/face-number-plate-detection/README.md

+This project enables real-time mapping of vehicle license plates to corresponding driver faces and automated recognition using state-of-the-art computer vision and OCR techniques.

 # 🚘 Real-Time Face and Indian Number Plate Recognition

 A Python-based real-time system for recognizing faces and reading **Indian vehicle number plates** using: